 In an increasingly public world, we have the privilege of observing and learning from organizational failures.
 What I mean by that, is much of the employee outrage or internal power struggles that we see in the news every day can be prevented by addressing the emotional disconnection among the board, executive team, and management.

 Most disconnections happen due to miscommunication.
 One person reaches for another in a time of need and doesn’t get the response they need.
 Instinctively, they push harder and often come off as critical or blaming.
 Obviously, the other person will respond defensively and this puts these two highly intelligent people in a negative interactional cycle that spirals and consumes their communication.
-This can happen on any level of an organization, but is particularly toxic when seen at the executive and board level.
+This can happen on any level of an organization but is particularly toxic when seen at the executive and board levels.

 To stop the cycle, the involved parties must be fully aware of their emotions and practice empathy.
 They must work together to stop the negative cycle and start positive interactions.
 I want to give two examples of this negative cycle in real companies and how it is affecting the leadership and organization.

 First, the financial services holdings company, Credit Suisse has lost at least 18 of their traders and bankers in the last six months.
 This can be directly correlated to the brash and aggressive comments made by their CEO, Tidjane Thiam.
 Thiam took on the role of CEO less than one year ago, and since then he has insulted bankers, described bond trading businesses as “ugly ducklings”, and publically accused his bankers of hiding losses from him.
-Clearly there is a disconnect here.
+Clearly, there is a disconnect here.
 The board at Credit Suisse should be questioning what they want the public face of their company to look like and how they want their employees to feel about their executive leaders.
 Thiam is likely acting out due to worry and frustration with the board and the company.
 Instead of expressing his feelings appropriately to the board, he is pushing back to the press which puts the company in a vulnerable and dangerous situation.